Harbord Village

 Harbord Village is a neighbourhood in Toronto, Ontario, Canada.
-It lies just to the west of the University of Toronto, with its most commonly accepted borders being Bloor Street on the north, Spadina Avenue on the east, College Street to the south, and Bathurst Street to the west.
+It lies just to the west of the University of Toronto's St. George campus, with its most commonly accepted borders being Bloor Street on the north, Spadina Avenue on the east, College Street to the south, and Bathurst Street to the west.
 Areas west of Bathurst, as far as Ossington are also sometimes included, though they are not covered by the residents' association.
+(See the website Harbord Village Residents' Association for information about current and past local activities and advocacy projects.
+The website Harbord Village History shows the results of an extensive Oral History project conducted in 2013.)

 The area was previously known as Sussex-Ulster, after two of the major east west streets in the area.
 In 2000 the residents' association decided to rename itself and the area Harbord Village, after the main street running through the middle of the community.
 The street's name origin is unclear but could be named for abolitionist Edward Harbord, 3rd Baron Suffield.

 The area is also sometimes referred to as the South Annex after the better known "Annex" community to the north.
-The city of Toronto for administrative purposes places Harbord Village and most of the St. George campus into a region it calls "University."
+The city of Toronto for administrative purposes places Harbord Village and most of the St. George campus into a region it calls University.